Frequently asked questions answered

 We provide harnesses, helmets and all the necessary ropes and safety gear for the climbs.

 We provide a full wetsuits, a personal flotation device, a basic cagoule and a helmet.

 Outdoor Activities, especially water-based ones can be wet – no surprise there – so what sort of clothing should I wear?

-For water based activity we recommend you wear polyester type thermal base layers with a fleece over your top.
-We will provide a basic cagoule which will keep the wind off and protect you from any splashed water.
-We would advice wearing a cheap pair of waterproof trousers over your legs for the same reason.
+For other water based activity at other times of the year we recommend you wear polyester type thermal base layers with a fleece over your top.
+We will provide a basic cagoule (for kayaking) which will keep the wind off and protect you from any splashed water.
+We would advice wearing a cheap pair of waterproof trousers over your legs for the same reason in windy or colder conditions.
 Through the colder months dry suits are the best option but some people wear long-john type wetsuits.
 Great for practising rescues and surfing.
 An alternative to a neoprene layer (wetsuit) is a fibre pile and pertex layer.
 These come in salopettes and jackets and are made by various manufacturers – try sailing gear also.
 Footwear – an old pair of trainers, wet suit booties with a solid base or solid sandals.
 Cut down wellies are great if you have ankle straps on waterproof trousers.

 Once you have decided you like a particular sport then we can give you advice on the various types of clothing on offer.

 The North Northumberland and Scottish Borders area is the ideal venue for the first time explorer, as well as the more experienced outdoor enthusiast.
 Families, couples, individuals and small groups are welcome.
 Larger groups will be split into groups of this size in various locations so as not to provide too big an impact on one site.

 It is our policy not to take out large groups as it is felt we should protect the environment and earn a welcome from people who live and work in the area.
 It is important that our grandchildren can enjoy it as we do.